Issued By: Legal Department

 After a report has been made, BearCom will take steps to investigate and resolve the matter promptly and fairly.
 You are expected to cooperate in internal investigations of misconduct.
 The individuals who conduct any investigation will be acting on behalf of BearCom and will not act as your personal representative or attorney.
 BearCom will endeavor, to the extent practical and appropriate under the circumstances, to not disclose the identity of anyone who reports a suspected violation or participates in an investigation; however, absolute confidentiality cannot be assured.
 Indeed, some country’s laws will require such disclosure.
 In any case, as discussed above, reports may be made anonymously, where allowed under local law.

 BearCom has established a secure, hosted reporting process.
 You may make a good faith report of a suspected violation of the Code or any other BearCom policy by using the EthicsPoint reporting tool.
-Employees may call the hotline number listed for their country or may use the web-based reporting format located on The Bear, on the Legal Department homepage.
+Employees may call the hotline number listed for their country or may use the web-based reporting format located on The Bear, on the Human Resources homepage.

 14.0 Protection of Whistleblowers